DETAILED ACTION

 Claim 6, dependent upon claim 1 further recites “…wherein the instance of the single instruction is to further include one or more fields to identify a writemask, wherein the execution circuitry is to use the identified writemask to determine which packed data element locations of the identified destination location to store to” which recites further abstract ideas including mental processes (e.g. the claimed determining).
 The further additional limitations tie the abstract idea to a particular type of data, e.g. a particular field of use or technological environment (MPEP 2106.05(h)); also, the limitation ties the abstract idea to using mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea which cannot provide significantly more (see MPEP 2106.05(f)).Therefore, the claim recites no additional elements which could integrate the abstract idea into a practical application nor provide significantly more than the abstract idea itself.

-Claim 7, dependent upon claim 1 further recites “…wherein the round is one of a round to nearest even, round to down toward negative infinity, round to up toward positive infinity, and round to down toward zero” which recites further abstract ideas including mathematical concepts.
+Claim 7, dependent upon claim 1 further recites “…wherein the rounds are one of a round to nearest even, round to down toward negative infinity, round to up toward positive infinity, and round to down toward zero” which recites further abstract ideas including mathematical concepts.
 Therefore, the claim recites no additional elements which could integrate the abstract idea into a practical application nor provide significantly more than the abstract idea itself.

 Claim 8, dependent upon claim 1 further recites “…wherein odd packed data element positions are to be subjected to addition and even packed data elements positions are to be subjected to subtraction” which recites further abstract ideas including mathematical concepts.
 Therefore, the claim recites no additional elements which could integrate the abstract idea into a practical application nor provide significantly more than the abstract idea itself.